Investigations

 He is a graduate from The College of NJ with a Bachelor’s Degree in Finance.

-Supervised by one Detective Lieutenant and staffed with 10 Detectives.
-The Detective Bureau is primarily responsible for conducting all follow-up investigation of reported crimes occurring within the Township of Brick.
-These crimes include but are not limited to: homicide, sexual related crimes, robbery, burglary, theft, and fraud.
-They are reviewed by the Detective Bureau supervisor and assigned to a detective for follow-up based on several solvability factors with priority given to more serious crimes.
-They are also tasked with crime analysis, surveillance in areas of criminal activity, the monitoring and maintenance of registered sex offenders (Megan’s Law), intelligence gathering, second hand goods database (pawn slips) as well as investigation of liquor licenses.
+The Detective Bureau is primarily responsible for conducting all follow-up investigations of reported crimes occurring within the Township of Brick.
+Cases are reviewed and assigned to a detective for a follow-up investigation based on several solvability factors, with priority given to more serious crimes.

 In addition, the detectives encourage the sharing of information with members of the public.
 Many investigations are initiated as well as solved through this type of cooperative effort.
 Detectives are typically available Monday through Friday 8:00am to 11:00pm and available as “on-call” status to respond at any other time.